cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 ### PeriodicVestingAccount

 The periodic vesting account locks tokens for a series of periods.
 The account can receive coins and send coins.
-After all the periods all the coins are unlocked and the account can send coins.
+After all the periods, all the coins are unlocked and the account can send coins.

 Periodic vesting accounts require calculating the coins released during each period for a given block time `T`.
 Note that multiple periods could have passed when calling `GetVestedCoins`, so we must iterate over each period until the end of that period is after `T`.